-Along with the increase in mean temperatures, an increase in the frequency of hot days and nights is likely.
-Projections indicate that by 2030 Queensland towns will experience many more days per year above 35°C than they do now, with very large increases in frequency by 2070 under a high emission scenario.
-Conversely, the frequency of frosts and cold days is likely to decline across the state.
+Along with the increase in mean temperatures, an increase in the frequency of very hot days and nights is likely.
+Projections indicate that by 2030 Adelaide will experience several more days per year above 35°C than it does now, with about double the current frequency by 2070 under a high-emission scenario.
+Other locations are likely to experience similar increases.

+Conversely, the frequency of frosts as well as very cold days and nights is likely to decline across the state.